EricomSoftwareLtd/Shield/Kube/scripts/Offline-Deployment.md

 7. Choose the latest Kubernetes version; ![Screenshot 2020-04-02 at 14 24 36](https://user-images.githubusercontent.com/11456918/78457742-1b748280-76b5-11ea-84fe-33c1c4f67990.png)
 8. Update the cluster by clicking "Save"; ![Screenshot 2020-04-02 at 14 25 08](https://user-images.githubusercontent.com/11456918/78457745-1ca5af80-76b5-11ea-90f5-0c80929ec5ad.png)
 9. Navigate to a directory where you have local Shield Helm charts (a copy of https://github.com/EricomSoftwareLtd/Kube/tree/Dev/shield inside a directory usually named shield-repo);
-10. Run `./shield-prepare-servers add-registry "$ES_OFFLINE_REGISTRY" shield-repo/shield/values.yaml shield-repo/shield/charts/consul/values.yaml` This will update the Helm chars to use the  Offline Registry VM;
+10. Run `./shield-prepare-servers add-registry "$ES_OFFLINE_REGISTRY" shield-repo/shield/values.yaml shield-repo/shield/charts/consul/values.yaml` This will update the Helm charts to use the  Offline Registry VM;
 11. Run `deploy-shield.sh`.
 This will update Shield.